What are Consent Orders?

 - You are unable to reach an agreement with your ex about child arrangements, maintenance and/or property;

-- You are a de facto couple and there are no children of the relationship (and you do not meet other requirements);
+- You are a de facto couple and there are no children of the relationship (or you do not meet other requirements);

 - You are seeking one of the following: